matmuher/hash_table_optimize/README.md

 Seems better!

-And in callgrind report we get one big function that grabs all time:
+And in callgrind report we get one big function that grabs all costs:

  <img src="Screenshots/cg_asm_hash.png"
         alt="Picture"